 Your Columbia, SC Audiologist

 If you are dealing with ringing in the ears (known as tinnitus), balance problems or hearing loss, an audiologist is a medical specialist that you can turn to for individualized care.
-Here at Carolina Hearing Institute in Lugoff, SC, our audiologists Dr. Kathryn McGee and Dr. Jason Wigand specialize in evaluating, diagnosing, treating and managing conditions that affect hearing in children, teens, adults, and seniors.
+Here at Carolina Hearing Institute in Lugoff, SC, our audiologists Dr. Kathryn McGee, Dr. Kelly Long and Dr. Joi Murray specialize in evaluating, diagnosing, treating and managing conditions that affect hearing in children, teens, adults, and seniors.

 We provide comprehensive audiology care and treatment to patients living in and around the Columbia SC area.
-Dr. McGee and Dr. Wigand have received extensive medical training to be able to identify, assess and treat a variety of hearing problems and conditions that affect the health and function of the ears.
+Dr. McGee, Dr. Long and Dr. Murray have received extensive medical training to be able to identify, assess and treat a variety of hearing problems and conditions that affect the health and function of the ears.
 Furthermore, we also provide early hearing loss interventions, aural rehabilitation, as well as hearing aid fittings, and cochlear and auditory implants.

 When should I visit an audiologist?